doumbouyarene/doumbouyarene/README.md

 - 👋 Hi, I’m @doumbouyarene
 - 👀 I’m interested in AI and Statistics
-- 🌱 I’m currently learning "How to lead teams and organizations"
+- 🌱 I’m currently learning "Foundations of Everyday Leadership" - https://www.coursera.org/learn/everyday-leadership-foundation/home/welcome
 - 💞️ I’m looking to collaborate on anything that can lead us to the moon !

 <!---